This guide gives a step by step overview on how to add Sequent to an existing Rails application.

 Sequent in Rails Engines work basically the same as a normal Rails application.
 Some things to remember when working with Rails Engines:

 2. The main application is the maintainer of the sequent_schema and view_schema.
-So copy over the migration sql files to the main application directory like you would when an Engine provides active record migrations.
+Copy over the migration SQL files to the main application directory like you would when an Engine provides ActiveRecord migrations.

 Please checkout the Rails & Sequent example app in our sequent-examples Github repository.